 In 2013, the Aspen Institute’s Economic Opportunities Program launched Working in America, an ongoing discussion series that highlights an array of critical employment and job quality issues affecting low and moderate-income American workers.
 This series brings to the forefront relevant ideas and policies that can work to improve the economy and jobs.
 These conversations feature a diverse set of voices and perspectives, including those of high-profile worker advocates, philanthropists, labor leaders, academics, and business leaders.

-We are grateful to the Ford Foundation, the Charles Stewart Mott Foundation and the Surdna Foundation for their support of this series.
+We are grateful to the Ford Foundation, the F.B.
+Heron Foundation, the Hitachi Foundation, the Charles Stewart Mott Foundation, the Prudential Foundation, and the Walmart Foundation for their support of this series.